 There are many strategies to help cool you down and avoid an increase in symptoms due to overheating.
 Working with a physical, occupational, or speech therapist can help you to identify which strategies will work best for you in the long run so that you can complete the activities you need to throughout the day.

-Do you have questions about how Engage can help you stay cool and improve your life with MS?
+Do you have questions about how Engage Therapy and Wellness in Syracuse NY can help you stay cool and improve your life with MS?
 Contact us at 315-810-2423 or firstname.lastname@example.org to discuss your unique situation and see how we can help you live your best life!